-Nearly twenty years ago, the world united to condemn and take action against the use of children in armed conflict.
-Since that time, thousands of children have been released as a result of action plans mandated by the UN Security Council aimed at ending and preventing the recruitment and use of children in conflict.
-Today, seven national security forces are listed for recruitment and use of children in the Annexes of the Annual Report of the Secretary-General on children and armed conflict.
+Twenty years ago, the world united to condemn and take action against the use of children in armed conflict.
+Since then, thousands of boys and girls have been released as a result of Action Plans mandated by the UN Security Council aimed at ending and preventing the recruitment and use of children in conflict.

 Children, Not Soldiers

-The campaign Children, Not Soldiers , launched in March 2014 by Leila Zerrougui, the Special Representative of the Secretary-General for Children and Armed Conflict, and UNICEF, seeks to galvanize support to end and prevent the recruitment and use of children by national security forces by 2016.
+The campaign Children, Not Soldiers , an initiative of Leila Zerrougui, the Special Representative of the Secretary-General for Children and Armed Conflict, and UNICEF, aims to galvanize support to end and prevent the recruitment and use of children by national security forces in conflict.
+At its launch in March 2014, the campaign focused on the 8 national security forces listed for recruitment and use of children in the Annexes of the Annual Report of the Secretary-General on children and armed conflict.
 The countries concerned by the campaign are :

 Since the campaign launch in March 2014:

-Momentum is building and the goal is within reach.
+Momentum is building.
+The goal is within reach.
 Join the Special Representative and UNICEF and find out what you can do to help reach this important goal.